ave-llan/grammar-graph/internal-api.md

 <a name="DecisionGraph+isTerminal"></a>
 ### decisionGraph.isTerminal(v) ⇒ <code>boolean</code>
 is this a terminal vertex (does it have no outgoing edges?)
-Epsilon returns true to indicate the end of a construction.

 **Kind**: instance method of <code>[DecisionGraph](#DecisionGraph)</code>
 **Returns**: <code>boolean</code> - is this a terminal vertex